ToontjeM/efmvagrant/README.md

 To clean up the demo environment you just have to run `99-deprovision.sh`.
 This script will remove the virtual machines and the cluster configuration.

 ## TODO / To fix
-Need to manually create the replication slot on `pg1` to make the switch-back successful.
-This is now incorporated in `10-pg1_switchover.sh`.
-Investigating.